Quantifying and managing uncertainty in piecewise-deterministic Markov processes

-Throughout the paper, we take an unapologetically exploratory approach, focusing on derivation of equations and numerical methods as well as instructive test problems rather than proofs of convergence or realistic applications.
+Throughout the paper, we take an exploratory approach, focusing on derivation of equations and numerical methods as well as instructive test problems rather than proofs of convergence or realistic applications.
+To streamline the presentation, we illustrate our methods on simple ``first-exit time'' problems\footnote{ To ensure computational reproducibility, our full code for all examples is available at\\ \url{https://github.com/eikonal-equation/UQ_PDMP}} in 1D and 2D similar to the sailboat example described above.
+But in the Appendix we show how the same approach is useful more broadly (with general $C_i$'s and $\Bf_i$'s) by considering fish harvesting in an environment with random switches in carrying capacity.

 In~\cref{sec:compute}, we explain how the CDF for $\J$ can be computed by solving a system of coupled linear PDEs.
 Our equations can be interpreted as a PDMP-adapted version of the Kolmogorov Backward Equation generalized to handle arbitrary running costs rather than just time.
 Another related approach is the previous development of numerical methods for the Liouville-Master Equation in \cite{annunziato2008analysis}.
 We also derive simpler recursive difference equations to compute the CDF for a discrete analog of our setting -- a random route-switching process on a graph.

 In most real world applications, all switching rates $(\lambda_{ij})$ will be known only approximately and it is necessary to bound the results of this modeling uncertainty.
 In~\cref{sec:bounds}, we show how bounds on these switching rates can be used to bound the CDF of $\J.$ Interestingly, it turns out that it is easier to compute tight bounds if the switching rates are not assumed to be constant in time.